liquibase/gradle-liquibase-plugin/README.md

    Liquibase.
 Any valid Liquibase command parameter is a legal method here.
    The command parameters are parameters in the Liquibase documentation that start with a `--` such as `--difftypes` or `--logLevel`.
-For example, if you wanted to increase the log level, you could add `logLevel debug` to the activity.
+For example, if you wanted to increase the log level, you could add `logLevel 'debug'` to the activity.

 4. In addition to the command pass-through methods of an activity, there is a